galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 >    - In *"Results"*:
 >      - *"Which tool was used generate logs?"*: `FastQC`
 >      - {% icon param-collection %} *"Dataset collection"*: select the output generated in the previous step.
->   - In *"Report title"*: `mRNA initial quality check`
+>    - *"Report title"*: `mRNA initial quality check`
 > 4. Click on the {% icon galaxy-eye %} (eye) icon and inspect the generated HTML file
 >
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> Is there any parameters that indicate the need to process the samples in order to improve its quality?
+> Are there any parameters that indicate the need to process the samples in order to improve their quality?
 >
 > > ### {% icon solution %} Solution
 > >
-> > All parameters are within accepted limits.
+> > All parameters are within acceptable limits.
 However, the adapter content shows the presence of universal adapters in our readings, which can be removed to avoid possible interferences at later stages.
 > >
 > >    ![Experimental design](../../images/miRNA_adapter_01.png "Experimental design")
 > >